Pedrokostam/PyMergeImagesPdfs/README.md

 ## Language

 The app will attempt to load a language file if one is present in its folder.
 First file matching the pattern `language*.json` will be used.

+To control which language is used you can either rename your preferred file so that it is the first alphabetically (or the only one) or use the argument `language (-l)`.

+If that argument was specified (in configuration or command line) the app will attempt to load the language file with the spcified identifier.
+Failure to load will make it use the default language.

+Setting the argument to an empty string will return to loading the first available file.

+### Language files

 Language files can be edited freely, with 2 caveats:

 - a language file should contain all the keys that were present in the original English file.
 If a key is not present, the default English message will be used.
 - every string should have the same number of matching placeholders as the default English string.